darkroomengineering/hamo/README.md

 [`useLazyState`](./packages/react/src/use-lazy-state/README.md) – runs a callback when the state changes without re-rendering the component

-[`useTimeout`](./packages/react/src/use-timeout/README.md) – runs a callback after a specified delay
+[`useDebouncedCallback/useDebouncedEffect/useDebouncedState`](./packages/react/src/use-debounce/README.md) – debounces a callback, effect, or state

 [`useObjectFit`](./packages/react/src/use-object-fit/README.md) – calculates the x and y scale of an object based on its parent width and height